-- Objective: To encourage housing development in areas that can best be served with infrastructure including water capacity and road access. - Objective: To locate new residential units in areas that will have minimal impact on farmland and will have appropriate services.
+- Objective: To encourage housing development in areas that can best be served with infrastructure including water capacity and road access. - Objective: To locate new residential developments in areas that will have minimal impact on farmland and will have appropriate services.

-• The Town of Plover supports adequate and thorough planning for rural residential development.
+• The Town of Hewitt supports adequate and thorough planning for residential development.